 Rouco enters his first season as the Grays Head Coach.
-Rouco has coached and worked extensively college and more than two dozen professional baseball players.
-Rouco spent years being mentoed by the late "Bus" Campbell.
-This was followed by years of involvement in other areas of the play.
+Rouco has coached and worked extensively with college and more than two dozen professional baseball players.
+Rouco spent years being mentored by the late "Bus" Campbell.
+This was followed by years of involvement in other areas of baseball.

 Rouco has established a reputation of evaluating and developing talent and an outstanding leader of the game.
 Besides his current duties as an Assistant Baseball Coach at Prospect Ridge Academy, Rouco provides individual lessons and leading multiple baseball camps and clinics.

 Rouco played collegiately at Taft College (CA), Colorado State University (where he was recruited by Tom Wheeler), and Metro State University where he was inducted into the Metro's Athletic Hall of Fame as a member of the 1982 Roadrunners team.